Kankakee River: Kankakee County

 Entering Illinois, the river returns to its natural channel, winding its way to Momence, Illinois.
 This is the last section of the Grand Kankakee Marsh that has never been ditched.
 It is at Momence that the river crosses a 7 mi limestone shelf, referred to as the Momence Dam.
 This natural feature's resistance to erosion created a blockage in the flow of the Kankakee River, backing up water and thereby creating the Grand Marsh that once covered 500000 acre.
 The dam's removal is part of the story of the draining the marsh.

 Beyond Momence, the river takes on a more traditional image, flowing across the rolling hills of Kankakee County.

 Will County

-The river enters Will County, Illinois, for only a short distance before joining the Des Plaines River.
+The river enters Will County, Illinois, through the City of Wilmington before joining the Des Plaines River.
 Here, in the Des Plaines Fish and Wildlife Area, the two rivers form the Illinois River for the journey to the Mississippi River.